 After the painting has dried I use a combination of photo transfers and paint to create imagery.
 I love the greys of the ink from the photo transfers as they soak into the initial abstraction.
 This ephemeral quality is used as the basis for the development of the imagery which is the final stage.

 The image is discovered at this point.
 Sometimes some elements are eliminated and other images are introduced.
 Very often the initial abstraction is completely gone and the painting has taken a different direction.
+For a fantastic video exploring my motivation and process check out this video!

 I see my process as a metaphor for memory.
 I create an image, eliminate the image, and recreate the initial feeling with another image.
 This creation and deleting is how our memories are experienced today.
+Every piece uses images from the past to inspire the present.
+Images which can be seen at my online store!